Got cash? You won’t be able to use it at this famous Australian croissant retailer

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-But some comments said that this isn’t fair with them required to insert the card and select EFTPOS to avoid paying the 1.2 per cent surcharge.
+But some comments said that this isn’t fair as customers must insert the card and select EFTPOS to avoid paying the 1.2 per cent surcharge.

 “Cash is king, boycott them.
 I refuse to shop anywhere that won’t accept cash,” one user said.

-“A lot of peeps here a just saying “duh it says excl. eftpos”, they have to push the correct button on the till first before the payment comes up.
+“A lot of peeps here are just saying ‘duh it says excl. eftpos’, they have to push the correct button on the till first before the payment comes up.
 Usually they are running on auto pilot and just press the most used type of payment and you end up getting surcharged anyway,” another Reddit user said.

-Lune’s surcharge conduct doesn’t breach any Australian Competition and Consumer Commission (ACCC) standards, with other stores such as Aldi commonly applying a surcharge to all credit card and contactless payments
+Lune’s surcharge does not breach any Australian Competition and Consumer Commission (ACCC) standards, with other stores such as ALDI commonly applying a surcharge to all credit card and contactless payments.

 Businesses can charge a surcharge for paying by card, but the surcharge must not be more than what it costs the business to process that payment type.